TimonVS/grid-interview-assignment/README.md

-# Q42 interview assignment
+# Grid interview assignment

-This project was created as part of the interview process with Q42.
+This project was created as part of an interview process.
 The chosen language for the assignment is Elm and the project was bootstrapped with [Create Elm App](https://github.com/halfzebra/create-elm-app).

-## Assignment description (in Dutch)

-> Maak een 50x50 grid.
-Als je klikt op een cel wordt bij alle cellen in de rij en kolom van de cel 1 opgeteld.
-Was een cel leeg dan wordt die op 1 gezet.
-Na elke verandering licht een cel kort geel op.
-Als 5 elkaar in de Fibonacci-reeks opvolgende getallen naast elkaar staan, lichten deze cellen kort groen op en worden ze leeg gemaakt.
-Gebruik de programmeertaal die je het beste vindt passen.

 ## Setup